digital-blueprint/relay-blob-bundle/doc/examples.md

 composer require web-token/jwt-key-mgmt
 composer require web-token/jwt-signature-algorithm-hmac
 ```
-The following script is a simple example of how to communicate with blob using DELETEONE.
+The following script is a simple example of how to communicate with blob using DELETE.
 Make sure to replace the base url with your blob base url and the identitifer, bucketID and secretKey with your values.
 ```php
 <?php
 require __DIR__ .'/vendor/autoload.php';